djdd87/SynoAI/README.md

 SynoAI aims to solve this problem by side-stepping the Synology notifications entirely by allowing other notification systems to be used.

+## Buy Me A Coffee! :coffee:

+I made this application mostly for myself in order to improve upon Christopher Adams' original idea and don't expect anything in returne.
+However, if you find it useful and would like to buy me a coffee, feel free to do it at [__Buy me a coffee! :coffee:__](https://www.buymeacoffee.com/djdd87).
+This is entirely optional, but would be appreciated!
+Or even better, help supported this project by contributing changes such as expanding the supported notification systems (or even AIs).

 ## Features
 * Triggered via an Action Rule from Synology Surveillance Station
 * Processes the image to look for specific objects using an AI